Enhancements in OS X El Capitan

 Stocks Enter a ticker symbol or company name and Spotlight delivers the current stock price and other relevant information.

-Sport Type in your favourite team to get the latest score, ranking, fixtures or line-up in Spotlight.
+Sports Type in your favourite team to get the latest score, standing, schedule or roster in Spotlight.

 Web video See web video suggestions from sites such as YouTube, Vimeo and Vevo.
 Click the link to watch the video in your browser.

-Transit Find the nearest metro, train or bus station in Spotlight.
-Transit suggestions also include a timetable so you know when the next train or bus will arrive.
+Transit Find the nearest subway, train or bus station right in Spotlight.
+Transit suggestions also include a schedule so you know when the next train or bus will arrive.

 Natural-language file search Spotlight lets you search for files in your own words.
 You can type a phrase like “documents I worked on yesterday” and Spotlight detects keywords and presents matches.